 The scientists and engineers at Thorlabs' Scientific Imaging (TSI) Group in Austin, Texas work in a multidisciplinary environment to develop challenging circuit designs, innovative optical and mechanical solutions, firmware, and host side software in a camera platform that can be used with a variety of imagers.
 Our unique and diverse skill base gives us the ability to customize low-noise, high-performance scientific cameras and interface devices that fit your needs.

 We provide a variety of standard camera offerings as well as cameras customized to almost any need for OEM or system designers.
 All cameras can be designed for low-light and/or high-speed imaging systems and tailored to meet stringent size, environmental, and packaging requirements.
 A full-featured and well-documented API, included with our cameras, makes it convenient to develop fully customized applications in an efficient manner, while also providing the ability to migrate through our product line without having to rewrite an application.
-Our standard sCMOS, CCD, and fast frame rate cameras have been deployed in numerous applications as shown in the photos above and the list below.
+Our sCMOS, CMOS, CCD, and fast frame rate cameras have been deployed in numerous applications as shown in the photos above and the list below.

 Click to Enlarge